BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 }
 ```

 Behold the `sdd` function I add to the end of every script and command chain.
 I can invoke it with a title and an optional message, or invoke it with nothing and let it default to "Done" and "Done".
-I will be shown a [notification](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/DisplayNotifications.html) on my screen along with an audible "Roger!
+When invoked, I will be shown a [notification](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/DisplayNotifications.html) on my screen along with an audible "Roger!
 Roger!"

 ![sdd-invocation-demo.png](sdd-invocation-demo.png)

 > **Disclaimer**: I have no idea if this is required.
 I find copyright laws almost maliciously confusing.
 Anyway, just to cover my backside:\
 > _**I do not own any rights to the "Roger, Roger" voice line, which is associated with the Star Wars franchise created by George Lucas and owned by Lucasfilm Ltd. and The Walt Disney Company.
 This phrase is used here under the principles of fair use for educational or informational purposes only.**_

-This is all fine and dandy for local machine, but what about my home-lab?
+This is all fine and dandy for my local machine, but what about my home-lab?
 I don't want to keep a live SSH session running all the time, nor do I want to have to check back on it at odd intervals.
+Nor am I _at_ a terminal all the time!

 The solution to that comes from my Home Assistant setup (look out for another post that talks about my Home Assistant and dryer smartification journey).

-I have created an Automation that listens to a webhook and sends a notification to my phone whenever that webhook fires.
+I have created an [Automation](https://www.home-assistant.io/docs/automation/) that listens to a webhook and sends a notification to my phone whenever that webhook fires.

 ```yaml
 alias: Notify Sharpie